 If you want to improve your Google Sheets skills, learn more about mastering more advanced functions like ARRAY, XLOOKUP, and UNIQUE:

-OWOX: Reports, Charts & Pivots Extension offers a simpler way to work with data, even if you're not a spreadsheet expert.
-With its easy-to-use interface, you can work with complex data and create quality reports.
+OWOX: Reports, Charts & Pivots Extension offers a more straightforward way to work with data, even if you're not a spreadsheet expert.
+With its intuitive interface, you can work with complex data and produce high-quality reports.
 Whether you're analyzing sales, customer behavior, or marketing data, the OWOX Reports Extension for Google Sheets helps you extract useful data without the need to master complex spreadsheet techniques.

 Yes, you can use IMPORTRANGE with QUERY in Google Sheets to import data from another spreadsheet and then apply the QUERY function to filter, sort, and manipulate the imported data.